- adrenaline acid tartrate

 A small volume syringe should be used.

-Intravenous administration of adrenaline for anaphylaxis requires the use of a 1:10,000 adrenaline solution.
+Intravenous administration of adrenaline for anaphylaxis requires the use of a 1:10,000 adrenaline solution (please refer section 4.4 for intravenous use).

 • Use in fingers, toes, ears, nose genitalia or buttocks owing to the risk of ischaemic tissue necrosis.